yellows8/3ds_smashbroshax/README.md

 * v1.0.0.
 USA: supported+tested.
 * v1.0.2.
 USA: supported, not tested.
 * v1.0.4.
 USA: supported+tested. "gameother": supported, not tested.
 * v1.0.5.
 USA: "supported".
 The target heap address for overwriting the target object varies, hence this hax doesn't actually work right with this version.
 This version is not fully supported due to this.
-This issue doesn't seem to apply with v1.1.0.
 * v1.1.0.
 USA: supported+tested. "gameother": supported, not tested.

 Last version tested with this vuln was v1.1.0, vuln still isn't fixed with that version.